Last updated November 13, 2020

 Please note that we may use a User’s IP address for purposes of collecting information regarding a User’s Internet Service Provider and general geographic location (e.g., country or zip code).
 However, we do not store the User’s IP address and do not use it any manner to identify any individual.
 Also, while we do collect the user agent string of Users, we do not combine it with any other personal information and do not use it to identify any individual.

 3.2 Custom Data Points.
-Clients may also elect to pass custom data points or special markers to Clean.io in connection with Services, such as a client identifier or ad source identifier.
-The type of custom information shared via our Service is ultimately determined by our Clients with the exception of any client identifiers assigned by us.
+Clients may also elect to pass custom data points or special markers to Clean.io in connection with cleanAD Services, such as a client identifier or ad source identifier.
+The type of custom information shared via our cleanAD Services is ultimately determined by our Clients with the exception of any client identifiers assigned by us.

-3.3 Personal Data.
-We do not intentionally collect, and the Services are not intended to collect, any “Personal Data” or “Personal Information” (each as defined below) about Users and we ask our Clients not to provide any such Personal Data to us.
-For example, we do NOT collect identifiers such as contact information, government IDs, cookies, names, email addresses and other similar information.
-In the event that we agree for a specific engagement to collect or process personal information on behalf of a Client in that Client’s Principal Agreement or another written agreement with such Client or we receive or otherwise access such personal information despite our efforts not to collect or receive such information, the terms of our Data Processing Addendum shall apply in those limited circumstances.
+3.4 Personal Data.
+Except as set forth in Section 3.3 with respect only to Authorized Users, we do not intentionally collect, and the cleanAD Services are not intended to collect, any “Personal Data” or “Personal Information” (each as defined below) about Users and we ask our Clients not to provide any such Personal Data to us.
+For example, we do NOT collect identifiers such as contact information, government IDs, cookies, names, email addresses and other similar information from Users.
+In the event that we agree for a specific engagement to collect or process personal information on behalf of a Client in that Client’s Principal Agreement or another written agreement with such Client or we receive or otherwise access such personal information despite our efforts not to collect or receive such information, the terms of our cleanAD Data Processing Addendum shall apply in those limited circumstances.

 We use the information we collect or receive as follows:

-5.1 Providing Our Services.
-Clean.io primarily uses the information we collect to provide the Services.
-In providing the Service, the information collected helps us determine whether and how malicious 3rd-party code is being delivered to a User’s runtime environment on their device.
+5.1 Providing Our cleanAD Services.
+Clean.io primarily uses the information we collect to provide the cleanAD Services.
+In providing the cleanAD Service, the information collected helps us determine whether and how malicious 3rd-party code is being delivered to a User’s runtime environment on their device.
 The information also helps us offer related services designed to improve the User’s experience, such as: improving our ability to detect and defeat malware or undesirable User experiences (e.g. video advertisements that automatically play with audio enabled, advertising creatives that deliver to a User’s device with excessive data payloads, etc.) and blocking malware that causes our Clients, our Client’s partners and/or our Client’s Users economic damage.
 Clean.io may also use the information collected to enable a Client to block specific advertisers and creatives from rendering an impression on a web page or inside a mobile application.
+We use registration information collected from your Authorized Users in order to facilitate their access and use of the cleanAD Services.

 5.2 Sharing With Our Clients.
 We may share the information we collect with our Clients and the Client’s partners (upon their request or direction), and our Client and their Client partners may use the information for a variety of purposes, including to improve the User’s experience on a web page or inside a mobile application.

 5.3 Improving Our Services.
-We may use the information we collect to improve our Service.
+We may use the information we collect to improve our cleanAD Services.

 5.4 Business Use of Aggregated or Anonymous Data.
 As permitted by applicable law, we may also use the information collected on an anonymized and/or aggregated basis for the purpose of performing industry tracking and analysis and developing and sharing reports related thereto and for our other business purposes.
 We may share (on any anonymized and/or aggregated basis) information we collect with researchers and experts working in the digital security industry and also with advertising exchanges (both supply side and demand side).